AbbyRead/Close_the_Gaps/README.md

 When textures are packed into an atlas, neighboring textures can "bleed" into each other at the edges—a problem called **atlas bleeding**.
 To prevent this, Minecraft applies inward padding to UV coordinates, effectively shrinking each texture slightly within its allocated atlas space.

-However, this transparent padding causes visible gaps to appear in models, albeit slight.
+However, this transparent padding causes visible gaps to appear in models.
 It's most noticeable along the edges of sprite-based objects rendered three-dimensionally.
 It makes things that should look solid appear fractured and hollow.

 ## The Solution